Skip to main content

 Your First Evolution

-Watch KRAIT write, validate, and merge its own code through the self-evolution cycle.
+Watch KRAIT write, validate, and open a human-reviewed pull request through the self-evolution cycle.

 How Self-Evolution Works

-KRAIT agents evolve by proposing changes to their own skill modules, validating those changes through a security and testing pipeline, and merging them into the running system — all without human intervention.
-The entire cycle is supervised by OTP, so a failed evolution never crashes the agent.
+KRAIT agents evolve by proposing changes to their own skill modules, validating those changes through a security and testing pipeline, and opening reviewable pull requests.
+In the current release, humans make the final merge decision and new capabilities take effect on the next deploy.
+The evolution pipeline is supervised by OTP, so a failed proposal never crashes the agent.

 The Evolution Cycle